Perumal Murugan

 Perumal Murugan (born 1966) is an Indian writer, scholar and literary chronicler who writes in Tamil.
 He has written twelve novels, six collections of short stories, six anthologies of poetry and many non-fiction books.
 Ten of his novels have been translated into English: Seasons of the Palm, which was shortlisted for the Kiriyama Prize in 2005, Current Show, One Part Woman, A Lonely Harvest, Trail by Silence, Poonachi or the Story of a Goat, Resolve, Estuary, Rising Heat, and Pyre He was a professor of Tamil at the Government Arts College in Salem Attur and Namakkal.

 Life and education

 Early life

-Perumal Murugan was born in 1966 to a family of farmers who had small land holdings near Thiruchengodu, a town in Namakkal district, Tamil Nadu.
+Perumal Murugan was born in 1966 to a family of farmers who had small land holdings in Kootapalli near Thiruchengodu, Namakkal district, Tamil Nadu.
 His father, a farmer, supplemented the family's income by running a soda shop in a cinema theatre in Thiruchengode.
 Murugan began writing from his early age, and some of his early lyrics of children's songs were featured on programmes broadcast by All India Radio.